7vgn/MacroPad/README.md

 ## How Does It Work?
-When plugged into a computer, MacroPad presents itself as a three-in-one input device composed of a keaboard, a mouse, and a miscellaneous input device.
+When plugged into a computer, MacroPad presents itself as a three-in-one input device composed of a keyboard, a mouse, and a miscellaneous input device.
 All keys and rotary encoders can be configured to send keyboard or mouse input to the computer.